v-rgrace/Viva/Viva/glint/setup/360-manage-subjects.md

 ## Add a Coach

-1. Select the ellipses next to the Subject name.
+1. Select the ellipses next to the Subject's name.
 2. Select **Edit/Add Coach.**
 3. Search for the Coach's name using the search bar and select **Add Coach**.

    > [!IMPORTANT]
    > The role of coach is optional and the 360 program can proceed without it.
 Selection is up to your organization.
 Managers are often coaches but don’t have to be.
-Coaches guide Subjects though their 360 report and are automatically granted report access.
+Coaches guide Subjects through their 360 report and are automatically granted report access.

    :::image type="content" source="../../media/glint/setup/360-edit-add-coach2.png" alt-text="Screenshot of the ellipses section dropdown next to a Subject's name for adding a coach.":::